• Skip to primary navigation

 Instructions

-• In a bowl, combine sauce ingredients until well combined.
+• In a small bowl, combine noodle sauce ingredients as listed above and set aside.

-• Blanch chow mein noodles in hot boiling water for 10-15 seconds or JUST until loosened.
-Do not over blanch.
-Strain immediately.
+• In a large bowl or large pan, soak chow mein noodles in hot boiling water for 10-15 seconds or JUST until loosened.
+Strain the noodles.

-• Then add carrots, celery, cabbage and fry until softened.
+• Then toss in carrots, celery, cabbage and fry until softened.
+Push everything to the side of the pan.

-• Mix in bean sprouts and green onions.
+• Add remaining vegetable oil into the empty space.
+Toss in noodles with noodle sauce.
+Stir fry until noodles are coated in sauce, about 30 seconds.
+Toss in bean sprouts and green onions.
 Fry for 10 seconds.
 Serve and enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!